 A SmartMatch occurs when a new source string matches perfectly a string in the Translation Memory.
 However, unlike 100% matches, SmartMatches require additional metadata (such as tags, placeholders, variants, whitespace, and capitalization) to also be exact matches.
 SmartMatches are most commonly sent directly to the Published step, skipping the workflow entirely, allowing for significant cost and time savings, while ensuring translation consistency.

-A Processed Word is a translation that has been saved by a human translator.
+A Processed Word is a translation that has been saved by a human translator or third-party provider (machine translation.

 The String Changes Report allows you to view and download the history of changes that were made to a translated string.